The development of the Australian Curriculum

 Click on any of the links to find see how we are covering each of these Learning Areas at Waggrakine.

-Specialist teachers for 2012 are Visual Arts, Music, Physical Education, Languages other than English in Wajarri or Indonesian and Science.
+Specialist teachers for 2017 are Visual Arts, Music, Physical Education and Indonesian Language.

 Waggrakine plays host to a number of workshops to assist in networking teachers across a number of learning areas.